 Overview

 Mass rearing has several phases, each of which is performed in a distinct area of the mass-rearing unit.
-Figure 1 shows the main stages of rearing that occur in the mass rearing facility.
+Figure 1 shows the main phase of rearing and where they occur in the mass rearing facility.

 Bio-security considerations for the insectary

-Before the mass rearing process, the project was submitted to a committee of animal ethics from the University of São Paulo – Brazil.
+The project was approved by the committee of animal ethics from the University of São Paulo – Brazil and all necessary permits and approvals were obtained.

-The RIDL® system uses conditional lethality; a dietary supplement (tetracycline) prevents the expression of the RIDL® system allowing the insects to be mass reared, and without tetracycline the mosquitoes die.
+The RIDL® system uses conditional lethality; a dietary supplement (tetracycline) prevents the expression of the RIDL® system allowing the insects to be mass reared; without tetracycline the mosquitoes die.
 Tetracycline is not found in the breeding sites of Ae. aegypti in the wild so any offspring produced from escapees will not survive.
 This adds an extra level of security over using wild-type (WT) insects sterilised by other methods (i.e. radiation).

-Use double-door entry, “Authorised Personnel Only” signs and insect screens in the insectary and any windows should be sealed to avoid contamination of the colony with WT insects or escapes from inside the insectary.
+Use double-door entry, “Authorised Personnel Only” signs and insect screens in the insectary.
+Any windows should be sealed to avoid contamination of the colony with WT insects and help prevent escapes from inside the insectary.

 Local regulations and authorities may have specific additional or alternative requirements.
 Contact the relevant authorities for information/guidance at an early stage, and secure all necessary permits and approvals before establishing the RIDL® strain in an insectary.